 The best VPN for torrenting: ExpressVPN (plus proof)

 Best VPN for torrenting and P2P file-sharing

 Before revealing my ranking of the best torrent VPN, a little explanation is needed.
-Because you need to understand what make a VPN software good for torrenting.
-Sometimes, even the best VPN on Internet is not recommended to download torrents.
+Because you need to understand what makes a VPN software good for torrenting.
+Sometimes, even the best VPN on the Internet is not recommended to download torrents.

 What’s a torrent VPN?

 A torrent VPN is a VPN that you can safely use to download torrent files.
 What’s a VPN?
 It’s a privacy and security tool.
 It creates an encrypted tunnel between your device and one of its servers.
 Then the server connects to the Internet on your behalf.